meditationstuff/protocol_1/index.md

 So this is one thing to keep an eye out for, in terms of meditative rhythms and day-to-day or week-to-week planning, of weaving meditation with other valued and "that's the whole point" sorts of things.

+\*

 [1], [2] These terms, and others, are worth googling, on wikipedia, google scholar, and in other places.
 Quanta magazine has decent popular articles exploring some of the above, too.
 [Poke me and I'll get some more references, here, sooner or later.]

+\*"The same" is in quotes above because maybe it is indeed the same physical synapses, maybe it's different synapses but the same pattern, as transferred through didactic organisation, and so on.

 [<a href="#154ah">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]